serdeliverance/blog/_drafts/migrate-layered-app-to-hexagonal.md

     // More and more stuff reduced for brevity
 ```

 As you can see, this service has a lot of logic.
 At a first sight, you can image that more than one use case have some logic inside this class.
-This kind of anti-pattern is called `Fat Service` and it is something we want to avoid in `Hexagonal Architecture`.
-It is a service that can be involved in lots of use cases, making difficult to test, mantain and also to parallelize work.
+We can called this pattern as `Fat Service` and it is something we want to avoid in `Hexagonal Architecture`.
+It is a service that can be involved in lots of use cases, which make it difficult to identify them at first sight.
+This kind of services are difficult to test, mantain and also to parallelize work (lot of people working of different use cases are prone to be working on the same file).

-We are going to try to decompose this class (and others like this) gradually until being finally removed.
+We are going to decompose this class (and others like this) gradually until being finally removed.

 # The strategy